Swappy1995/Signup/README.md

 ## 🎈 Usage <a name="usage"></a>
 To use the Signup Web Page, simply navigate to the registration page and enter user personal information, including your name, email address, and password.
 Once submitted, user information will be stored in the database, and user will be redirected to the sign-in page.
 On the sign-in page, enter your email address and password to access your account.
+-Navigate to the login page and enter your credentials to log in.
+-If you don't have an account, navigate to the registration page and create a new account.
+-After logging in or registering, you will be redirected to the homepage of the application.

 ## 🚀 Deployment <a name = "deployment"></a>